Penske PC-23: Overview

-The PC-23 was a design evolution of its predecessor, the PC-22, which won the 1993 Indianapolis 500, 8 races over the entire season, and missing the 1993 CART title by only 8 points.
+The PC-23 was a design evolution of its predecessor, the PC-22, which won the 1993 Indianapolis 500, eight races over the entire season, and missing the 1993 CART title by only eight points.
 The only substantial difference of the new car from it were the smaller rear wings on the short ovals, mandatory by rule changes for the 1994 season, and Team Penske put in a lot of test efforts to minimize the effects of these changes.
 There were also some modifications on the transmission, but the new car was mostly a progression.
 Plans to fit the PC-23 with an active suspension system were cancelled due to a ban by CART on such technology.
 The car and the Ilmor engine were ready for testing by mid-December 1993.

 The Indy 500 version of the PC-23, showed a much higher engine cover, required because of the new engine.
 Other modifications included changes to the input gears of the gearbox, to cope with the lower rpm and higher power and torque the pushrod engine provided.
 However, the two versions of the gearbox were of the same weight, thus causing no shift in the weight balance.
-The Mercedes-Benz 500I engine was slightly lighter than the Ilmor Indy V-8, although because of its longer inlets the centre of gravity of the entire engine was higher than that of the 500I, thus changing the overall balance of the car a bit.
+The Mercedes-Benz 500I engine was slightly lighter than the Ilmor Indy V-8, although because of its longer inlets the center of gravity of the entire engine was higher than that of the 500I, thus changing the overall balance of the car a bit.
 The development and testing of the 500I engine, at that time called Ilmor 265E, took place in the utmost secrecy because there was a possibility of the turbocharger boost level being changed, or the engine being banned by the Indy 500 sanctioning body.